Work at Height Risks

 For example when working on a fully boarded and guarded scaffold that is already up, not being altered or taken down, workers would not need to wear personal fall arrest equipment as well.

-Risks from Work at Height
+Hazards from Work at Height

 Roof work is high risk and falls from roofs, through fragile roofs and fragile roof lights are one of the most common causes of workplace death and serious injury.

 As well as in construction, these accidents can also occur on roofs of factories, warehouses